 How To Make Shrimp Pad Thai

-- First, mix the sauce ingredients in a small bowl and reserve.
+- Make The Sauce: First, mix the sauce ingredients in a small bowl and reserve.

-- Then, soak the noodles in lukewarm water until pliable.
+- Soak and Drain The Noodles: Soak the noodles in lukewarm water until pliable.
 This will take between 5 to 10 minutes.
 Drain and rinse.

 - As the egg whites start to set, break the yolks and add the shrimp and mix with the runny yolk.
 Cook for about a minute or until the eggs looks scrambled and the shrimp is just turning pink.

-- Add the soaked and drained noodles and stir fry for a few minutes.
+- Stir In Noodles: Add the soaked and drained noodles and stir fry for a few minutes.

-- Add the Pad Thai sauce and the paprika.
+- Stir In Sauce: Add the Pad Thai sauce and the paprika.
 Toss until the paprika is distributed and colors the noodles and the sauce is absorbed.

-- Place the green onions in the middle and fold the noodles on top, This will help steam the green onions.
+- Add Onions: Place the green onions in the middle and fold the noodles on top, This will help steam the green onions.
 Add half of the peanuts and toss.

-- Remove from the oven and served topped with bean sprouts and the remaining chopped peanuts.
+- Serve: Remove from the heat and served topped with bean sprouts and the remaining chopped peanuts.

-- Have all your ingredients ready before you start cooking.
+- Have all your ingredients ready before you start stir frying.

 - Do not overcook the noodles.
 After soaking, the noodles will be pliable.
 After they stir fry, they should be tender and have a chewy (al dente) texture.